zhiwenh/delib/README.md

   });
 ```

-### Call a contract method

-It will perform a transaction (which requires gas) or if it will just call and return a value by whether or not you labeled your function with constant in your Solidity contract.

-To estimate gas usage:
+To estimate deployment gas usage:

 ```
-delib.eth.exec('Test').estimate.testMethod(arg1, arg2)
+delib.eth.deploy.estimate('Test', [arg1, arg2, arg3])
   .then(gasEstimate => {

   })
   .catch(err => {

-  })
+  });
 ```

+### Call a contract method

+It will perform a transaction (which requires gas) or if it will just call and return a value by whether or not you labeled your function with constant in your Solidity contract.

 To call a contract at the address you last deployed it: